linorobot/linorobot2/README.md

 Optional parameter:
 - serial_port - Your robot microcontroller's serial port.
 The default value is `/dev/ttyACM0` so remember to use this argument with the correct serial port otherwise.
 For example:

-        ros2 launch linorobot2_bringup bringup.launch.py serial_port:=/dev/ttyACM1
+- joy - Set to true if you want to run the joystick node in the background.
+(Tested on Logitech F710) ros2 launch linorobot2_bringup bringup.launch.py serial_port:=/dev/ttyACM1

 #### 1.1b Using Gazebo: